Gujarat SSC Syllabus 2022

 b.
 Awareness of the geometrical representation of quadratic polynomials.

 c.
-The distance between two points and section formula.
+The distance between the two points and section formula.

 d.
-Area of a triangle.
+Area of the triangle.
 Basic questions will be given.

-1. If a line is drawn parallel to one side of a triangle to intersect the other two sides in distinct points, the other two sides are divided in the same ratio.
+1. Triangles prove, If a line is drawn parallel to one side of a triangle to intersect the other two sides in distinct points, the other two sides are divided in the same ratio.

 2. If a line divides two sides of a triangle in the same ratio, the line is parallel to the third side.